craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/Factions/Arthur's Knights.md

 They bear a flag and tabard of their crest, a four-pointed star contained by four solid dots implying a square on a deep red background, and are adorned in tall, long-tipped armors.

 ##### Chapter Constantia
+The Chapter Constantia stands in defense of the the Majority of the Kingdom's Relics in

 ##### Chapter Delectus
 ##### Chapter Fides